kubeflow/website/content/en/docs/components/pipelines/sdk/connect-api.md

 This guide demonstrates how to connect to Kubeflow Pipelines using [the Kubeflow Pipelines SDK client](/docs/components/pipelines/sdk/sdk-overview/), and how to [configure the SDK client using environment variables](#configure-sdk-client-by-environment-variables).

+The Kubeflow Pipelines REST API is available at the same endpoint as the Kubeflow Pipelines user interface (UI).
+The SDK client can send requests to this endpoint to upload pipelines, create pipeline runs, schedule recurring runs and more.

 ## Before you begin

 * You need a Kubeflow Pipelines deployment using one of the [installation options](/docs/components/pipelines/installation/overview/).
 * [Install the Kubeflow Pipelines SDK](/docs/components/pipelines/sdk/install-sdk/).

-## Connect to Kubeflow Pipelines using SDK

-The Kubeflow Pipelines REST API is available at the same endpoint as the Kubeflow Pipelines user interface (UI).
-The SDK client can send requests to this endpoint to upload pipelines, create pipeline runs, schedule recurring runs and more.

-### Connect to Kubeflow Pipelines from outside your cluster
+## Connect to Kubeflow Pipelines from outside your cluster

 Kubeflow distributions secure the Kubeflow Pipelines public endpoint with authentication and authorization.
 Since Kubeflow distributions can have different authentication and authorization requirements, the steps needed to connect to your Kubeflow Pipelines instance might be different depending on the Kubeflow distribution you installed.
 Refer to documentation for [your Kubeflow distribution](/docs/started/installing-kubeflow/):